-For example, painting Evergreen Fog in a room with two large south-facing windows is typically going to have this gray green tone read more light sage green.
+For example, painting Evergreen Fog in a room with two large south-facing windows is typically going to have this gray green tone read more pale sage green.

 On the contrast, painting this tone in a room with north facing windows (opposite the sun) will likely make this color look much darker, almost like a deep muddy gray hue.

 If you paint this color on the walls and find out it’s much too dark for the light gray green tone you were going for, don’t simply go to the paint store and ask them to lighten it by 50% without first testing this new color on your walls–this changes the undertones in the paint color entirely.

 I love a good neutral green tone, but not one that’s too dark and muddy.
 I have a whole post on grey green hues you can check out if you need more paint options.

 What trim colors work well with Evergreen Fog?

 Depending on the look you’re trying to achieve, there’s a few different options to consider as far as trim colors go.